 Green Bean Mushroom Saute is a simple, yet elegant, dish.
 Serve it as a side with your favorite protein, or even on its own for a delicious vegetarian meal.

 Normally when I make green beans at home I keep it very simple, with just a little onion and garlic, and cook the beans to a tender-crisp.
-It works great for me, but it does kind of get boring.
-Every once in a while I want to kick it up, especially when I have company.
-So I decided to create Green Bean Mushroom Saute.
+It works great for me, but sometimes that gets old.
+So I decided to kick it up a few notches with Green Bean Mushroom Saute.

 Even though I don’t add much to the basic green bean recipe, what I do add makes a big difference.
 Just a few extra ingredients creates a more upscale and impressive dish.